periva/web-dev/content/introduction/terminology.md

 title: "Terminology"
 date: 2018-10-03T07:10:06-06:00
 draft: false
-weight: 2
+weight: 10
 ---
 ___
 This guide assumes that you already understand the basic concepts of Role-Playing Games.
 This section is designed to outline the basic terms you'll need to know to play Lost Tales of Periva.

 #### Game Master
 The Game Master (GM) is a player designated as the referee of the game, enforcing the rules and making rulings on the various situations that the PCs encounter in their adventures.
-The GM also decides what happens in the fictional world of the game, acting out the parts of the various NPCs, creatures, and monsters.
-They create the world in which the characters live, and (with the help of the rules and the dice) determine the fate of the PCs.
+The GM also acts out the parts of the various NPCs, creatures, and monsters.
+They create the world which is inhabited by the Player Characters.

 #### Non-Player Character
 Non-Player Characters (NPCs) are the fictional characters that are controlled by the Game Master.